1. What is the Configuration EDitor (CED)?

 Note: Although CED can be used to build Intel Embedded Graphics Drivers for any target operating systems listed below, the CED application runs only under Windows XP on the host platform.

 2. When I attempt to run CED, it displays an error message indicating there is already a copy of CED running, but there is not.
 What do I do?

 This condition can occur if CED is not properly shut down.
 It will leave a semaphore lock file that is designed to prevent multiple copies from running.
-Go to the folder of Intel Embedded Graphics Drivers that you are running. go into the \workspace folder, and delete the “.lock” file you will find there.
+Go to the folder of Intel Embedded Graphics Drivers that you are running, then go into the \workspace folder and delete the “.lock” file you will find there.
 CED will run properly after you remove that lock file.

 3. CED takes a long time to start.
 What is going on?